appsody/website/content/docs/stacks/modify.md

 ### Setting stack requirements

 You might modify a stack such that it requires the user to have a specific version, or range of versions, for a given technology.
-With the Appsody CLI, you can enforce version restrictions only when using Docker, Buildah, and the Appsody CLI.
-In these scenarios, it is important that you specify in the `stack.yaml` what these restrictions are to prevent the user from encountering errors further down the development line.
+With the Appsody CLI, you can enforce version restrictions only when using Docker, [Buildah](https://buildah.io/), and the Appsody CLI.

 To set a requirement, use the following format in the `stack.yaml`:
 ```